wernerschuler/Active-Directory-Tasks/README.md

 Create a user then assign that user admin privileges
 ---
-- New --> User --> Enter the login information
+- New --> User --> Enter the account information

 <img src="https://i.imgur.com/kqRxoQe.png" height="50%" width="50%" alt="creating a user in Active Directory"/>